 4. If your engine fails not any repair garage can fix it.
 Only diesel specialist can fix it.
 That means you will pay a lot more for repair and wait longer as demand for services is high.
 Diesel parts are terribly expensive.
 Simple fuel injectors can cost you $3,000 to $8,000 to replace (no kidding) and that's what you paid for the entire engine!
 Just replacing one fuel injector can cost you $1,200 and your engine has six to eight of them!
 Just this alone makes buying a diesel engine a total waste of money over a gas engine that has no such outrageous repair bills.
 And we have not even begun to discuss the main fuel injector pump, turbochargers and diesel auxiliary systems.

 "The only people who truly benefit financially from buying a diesel engine is the manufacturer and the diesel repair shops."

 5. The money you save on fuel efficiency with your diesel is totally wiped out the moment you need your first diesel repair.
 So the gasoline engine is still better.
-The average repair for anything diesel is $500 to $1200 and often much higher.
+The average repair for anything diesel is $500 to $1200 and often much higher to $3,000.
 Get ready to be soaked.